How Long After Being Molested Can You Press Charges?

 Statutes of limitations apply to both criminal and civil sexual abuse cases involving minors.
 However, the window for filing criminal charges may be different than it is in a civil suit.
 In many sexual assault cases, the statute of limitations for an adult victim begins from the date the abuse or injury occurred.
 However, most states suspend or extend the statute of limitations when the injured party is underage at the time of the abuse.

-Child USA, an advocacy group in the United States that strives to abolish statutes of limitations for child molestation cases, found that most adult survivors of childhood sexual abuse don’t first disclose the abuse until they are 50 years of age or older.
+Child USA, an advocacy group in the United States that strives to abolish statues of limitations for child molestation cases, found that most adult survivors of childhood sexual abuse don’t first disclose the abuse until they are 50 years of age or older.

 Due to these findings, the federal government and 44 states have already eliminated statutes of limitations for reporting felony sex crimes committed against children.